Tales of Graces: Main characters

-Voiced by: Shiho Kawaragi (Japanese); Laura Bailey (English)

-Cheria is the granddaughter of Lhant's family butler.
-She was sickly as a child but is healed due to Sophie's powers.
-She harbors a crush on Asbel but treats him coldly after he leaves Lhant.
-She later reveals her sorrow in having Asbel abandon her and reconciles with him.
-She also becomes Asbel's wife.
+Cheria is the granddaughter of Lhant's family butler, who was sickly as a child but is healed due to Sophie's powers.
+She is in love with Asbel, but treats him coldly after he leaves Lhant; however, she later reconciles with him after revealing her sorrow at him abandoning her.
+She later marries him after he proposes to her.
 Since her debut, Cheria has ranked on the Tales character popularity polls.
 Game Informer listed Cheria as one of the best characters in the Tales series.
 Cheria is a playable character in Tales of the World: Radiant Mythology 3 and Tales of the Heroes: Twin Brave.